teran/eos-1v-tagger/README.md

 Options:
   -filename-pattern string
         filename pattern for generate exiftool command. %d means frame number on the film (default "FILM_%05d.dng") -help
         display help message
   -timezone string
         location or timezone name used while setting time on EOS 1V, will be used for proper scans timestamping (example: 'Europe/Moscow') (default "UTC")

+Version: 0.1-alpha.5, build with go1.13.1 at 2019-10-11T00:01:11+03:00
 ```

 NOTICES